April 15, 2009

 I pointed out that several other folks took the correction to mean that I had lied to the NY Times.
 While their fact checker agreed that in terms of this article, “everything went wrong that possibly could go wrong,” he also told me directly that the NY Times was not going to publish a correction to their correction to address my concerns.

 He also told me they had gone to great lengths to assure that the correction was fair and balanced and made it clear that the NY Times took responsibility for their mistakes, and that he was surprised I felt injured by it.

 Here is the original article, and here is the correction.
-This is my web page where I’ve had my thesis and all the other information you see there up since 2007.
-You decide, and let me know what you think.
+This is my web page where I’ve had my thesis and all the other information you see there up since it was published.